ge-flight-analytics/emspy/README.md

 query.set_database("fdw flights")
 ```

 In EMS system, all databases & data fields are organized in hierarchical tree structures.
 In order to use a database that is not the FDW Flights, you need to tell the query object where in the EMS DB tree your database is at.
+You can explore the EMS database tree from [EMS Online](http://fas.efoqa.com/Docs/Rest/Demos/DataSources).
 The following example specifies the location of one of the Event databases in the DB tree and then set the Event database that you want to use:

 ```python
 query.update_dbtree("fdw", "events", "standard", "p0")
 query.set_database("p0: library flight safety events")
 ```

 These code lines first send queries to find the database-groups path, **FDW &rarr; APM Events &rarr; Standard Library Profiles &rarr; P0: Library Flight Safety Events**, and then select the "P0: Library Flight Safety Events" database that is located at the specified path.
+For a complete example, please check on [this Gist](https://gist.github.com/KMoon01/d82324594c975104c763140a54133565).

 ### Data Fields
 Similar to the databases, the EMS data fields are organized in a tree structure so the steps are almost identical except that you use `update_fieldtree(...)` method in order to march through the tree branches.